Consensys/gnark/README.md

 Relying on Go ---a mature and widely used language--- and its toolchain, has several benefits.

-Developpers can **debug**, **document**, **test** and **benchmark** their circuits as they would with any other Go program.
-Circuits can be versionned, unit tested and used into standard continious delivery workflows.
-IDE integration (we use VSCode) and all these features come for free and are stable accross platforms.
+Developers can **debug**, **document**, **test** and **benchmark** their circuits as they would with any other Go program.
+Circuits can be versionned, unit tested and used into standard continuous delivery workflows.
+IDE integration (we use VSCode) and all these features come for free and are stable across platforms.

 Moreover, `gnark` is not a black box and exposes APIs like a conventional cryptographic library (think `aes.encrypt([]byte)`).
 Complex solutions need this flexibility --- gRPC/REST APIs, serialization protocols, monitoring, logging, ... are all few lines of code away.